birkaransachdev/fast-numpy/README.md

-# numc
+# fast-numpy
-An implementation of the NumPy library built in C with high-performance matrix operations.
+A high-performance implementation of the NumPy library built in C.

+Built to support highly efficient matrix operations using SIMD instructions and OpenMP.